ahmed-debbech/uno_online/README.md

 # Uno Online!
-Is a minimal free Uno game online and multiplayer.
+Is a minimal free Uno game online.
-**The project is postponed to a later time.

 ### How to use:
 There's no content hosted at the moment nor available domain.